MongoDB Two Phase Commit

 )

-Now execute the above code in MongoDB Shell and see after updating the documents using the find() method
+Now execute the above code in the MongoDB Shell and see after updating the documents using the find() method

 db.transactions.find()